 Extreme ownership and software engineering

-Extreme Ownership is an incredible book, not only filled with inspirational war stories and leadership principles associated with them.
+Extreme Ownership (referral program link) is an incredible book, not only filled with inspirational war stories and leadership principles associated with them.
 The book also shows readers how to apply these principles to business situations.

 According to the authors, Jocko Willink and Leif Babin, leadership is not something done by designated people, but something which is essential at every level in a team or organization.
 Perhaps some of those principles apply to the daily work of a software engineer.